kristinemlarson/gnssrefl/docs/pages/README_dailyavg.md

 - If you are interested in looking at subdaily variations of reflector height, you should be using subdaily.

+- No frequency biases are removed in this module.
+This is done in subdaily.

 The outputs:

 - completely raw RH that have been concatenated into a single file.
-The location of the file is printed to the screen and a plot is created.

 - all RH that meet the QC criteria

 - daily average RH that meet the QC criteria

+The locations of the files and various plots are printed to the screen.

 I illustrate the steps you might take with station MCHN.
 The antenna is very close to the water, so that is good.